bitbcybr/linuxlog_secmon/docs/opensuseleap16_auditdfwd_basic.md

 ## Assumptions
 - Local network reachable: Receiver IP 192.168.122.19
-- Temporary test/POC only — transport is unencrypted.
+- POC/trusted networks only — transport is unencrypted.
 For some production env's, other secured forwarders will come into play

 ---